Number of pages: 100 | Report Format: PDF | Published date: June 10, 2021

 The services segment accounts for the largest market revenue share owing to the large demand for outsourcing dental product design by hospitals and dental clinics.
 Additionally, the need for dental 3D printing services is being fueled by the growth of dental labs, the increased outsourcing of different manufacturing tasks to dental laboratories, and the rising demand for fabricated/customized dental frame solutions needed for several applications.

 Dental 3D Printing Market by Technology

-Based on technology, the market has been segmented into VAT photo-polymerization, fused deposition modeling, selective laser sintering, polyjet technology, and others (binder jetting, electron beam melting, etc.).
-The VAT photo-polymerization segment accounted for the largest share of the market in 2020 owing to its high precision and accuracy.
-Furthermore, low cost and high resolution of the technology has increased its demand.
+Based on the technologies, the global dental 3D printing technology market is segmented into VAT photo-polymerization, fused deposition modeling, selective laser sintering, polyjet technology, and others (binder jetting, electron beam melting, etc.).

 Dental 3D Printing Market by Application

 Based on the applications, the global dental 3D printing market is segmented into orthodontics, prosthodontics, and implantology.

 Orthodontics has the largest revenue share of 38% in 2022.
 The increasing frequency of occurrences of misalignment and gaps in their teeth can be related to the segment's development.
 Furthermore, nearly 3 million Canadian and American teenagers wear braces, with the steadily increasing number of adults initiating orthodontic treatment.
 The American Association of Orthodontists (AAO) advises that children see their first orthodontist before age eight.
 The increased need for orthodontic treatment is propelling the dental 3D printing industry forward.
 The prosthodontics segment accounts for the fastest revenue growth share of the market owing to technological advancements and the growing prevalence of tooth decay that result in edentulism.